 “It has no respect of person,” said Webb.
 “We all need to be vaccinated and masked, not that I didn’t know that before.
 But after going through this bout, I told this to my husband, it’s like it trips with your mind.
 It’s like you’re afraid to be around people.
 I’m like let me call everybody that I was exposed to cause I didn’t know I was contagious so it’s definitely a mental hurdle in my opinion.”

 “I’m grateful that I had been vaccinated, and I didn’t have a situation where I had to end up in the hospital,” Webb added.
-“But I had my own little strong bought with it.
+“But I had my own little strong bout with it.
 It just wasn’t a cold for me.
 It was a little bit more than just a simple cold.”

 Webb and Days had initially sided with Republicans on the Council who opposed mask mandates, but the two councilwomen began getting a lot of push back from their constituents.